What Logging Workers Do

 Logging workers typically do the following:

-- Fasten chains around logs to be dragged by tractors
+- Fasten cables around logs to be dragged by tractors

-- Drag logs to the landing or deck area
+- Operate tractors that drag logs to the landing or deck area

 - Separate logs by species and type of wood and load them onto trucks

 - Drive and maneuver tractors and tree harvesters to shear trees and cut logs into desired lengths